chef/chef-web-docs/README.md

 This README focuses on people who want to contribute to the Chef documentation.

+NOTE: A recent change to the chef-docs repo archived the commit history into the chef-web-docs-2016 repo.
+This is the active repo that is being used to build documentation for Chef. chef-web-docs-2016 contains the history of Chef documentation prior to Feburary 12, 2016.

 ## Sending Feedback

 There are several ways to get feedback about Chef documentation: